 All of our programs boast distinguished and award-winning faculty, notable research publications, and a deep foundation in the historical progress of psychological advances.
 You can read more about our faculty's research interests and publications on our Faculty page.

-Please note, a separate clinical child psychology training program has been developed for doctoral students in an interdepartmental program with the Department of Applied Behavioral Science.
-Those interested in applying to the Clinical Child Graduate program please contact Lauren Bias, Clinical Child graduate administrative associate, at firstname.lastname@example.org.
+A separate clinical child psychology training program has been developed for doctoral students in an interdepartmental program with the Department of Applied Behavioral Science.
+If you are interested in applying to the Clinical Child Psychology Program please view their admissions page.
+Please direct any questions to Lauren Bias.